lsst-dm/dmtn-057/index.rst

 If all verification-related work is done by decorators, than maintaining instrumented tasks is easy; ``Task`` code can be changed and decorators added or removed as desired.
 The only risk is if decorators constrain task implementations in some way; such details must be clearly marked as unchangeable.
-If decorators depend on particular metadata keys being available, the lines that write those keys must be kept in sync with the key names passed to decorators (see :ref:`DCR goodness of fit<arch-metadata-examples-dcrgof>`).
+If decorators depend on particular metadata keys being available, the lines that write those keys must be kept in sync with the key names passed to decorators.
 If tasks write measurement metadata directly, then maintainers must know not to touch those lines in any way.

 Authors of new metrics must implement a decorator that measures them, most likely in ``pipe_base`` or a specific task's package, and add it to all relevant task classes.